oslokommune/okctl/userdocs/src/components/kubernetes.md

 ### Cluster Autoscaler

 [Cluster Autoscaler](https://github.com/kubernetes/autoscaler/blob/master/cluster-autoscaler/cloudprovider/aws/README.md) is a tool that automatically adjusts the size of the Kubernetes cluster.
 On AWS it does this by adjusting the size of the [Autoscaling Group](https://docs.aws.amazon.com/autoscaling/ec2/userguide/AutoScalingGroup.html) of the cluster's nodegroup.
 We have configured the cluster autoscaler to automatically adjust the default nodegroup that we add to a cluster.
 Starting at 1 node it can scale up and down to a maximum of 10 nodes.

+### Amazon Elastic Block Store (EBS) CSI driver

+[Amazon Elastic Block Store (EBS) CSI driver](https://github.com/kubernetes-sigs/aws-ebs-csi-driver) provides a CSI interface used by Container Orchestrators to manage the lifecycle of Amazon EBS volumes.
+This makes it possible to create `PersistentVolumeClaims` in the Kubernetes cluster.